nhanb/old.hi.imnhan.com/content/pages/about.md

 months or so.
 This blog is where I write down interesting things I discover.
 On occasional bad days I might throw all my ramblings here too, but hopefully those will be rare.

-This blog uses [Pelican][1] - a static site generator written in Python.
-The static files are hosted on Github Pages.
+This blog is generated using [Pelican][1] and hosted on Github Pages.
 All the markdown files can also be found on my [github repo][3].
 The Pelican theme I wrote for this blog can be found [here][2].

-I always appreciate feedback or further discussion on my posts, so feel free to point out if you think I said something stupid. :)
+I always appreciate feedback and further discussion on my posts, so feel free to point out if you think I said something stupid. :)

 ### What's with the domain name?

-I watched [Triumph of the Nerds][8] at a very impressionable age.
+I watched [Triumph of the Nerds][8] at a very impressionable age and _thought_ the word was cool.
+Now... you know what they say about unfortunate v1 naming decisions--they stick.

 ## Want to hire me?